-As the inventor of the world’s first sport utility wagon, Subaru knows how to drive a profit with cutting-edge innovation.
+As the inventor of the world’s first sport utility wagon, Subaru of America knows how to drive a profit with cutting-edge innovation.
 That’s why Subaru decided to place their global, mission-critical operations in the cloud, so they could power their Starlink system with ease and flexibility.

 No other company has made a bold move like this before—which means that Subaru, once again, is becoming a trendsetter.

 As the inventor of the world’s first sport-utility wagon, Subaru built their reputation on innovative solutions that make it easier for drivers to safely travel anywhere.
-In 2016, when Subaru chose to replace their aging Starlink system with new development, they continued their tradition of innovation by bringing all the world’s roadways to the cloud.
+In 2016, when the client chose to replace their aging Starlink system with new development, they continued their tradition of innovation by bringing all the world’s roadways to the cloud.

 Subaru of America

 Subaru needed a flexible platform for development and execution of their Starlink system, but the cutting-edge solution they envisioned didn’t exist yet.

 Oracle Cloud Infrastructure (IaaS) and Oracle Cloud Platform (PaaS)